Free-Range Ground Pork from Hokkaido (300g)

-340g of ground pork/mince made from the leg.
-No trimmings used or fat mixed in.
-Just the pork leg (also referred to as pork ham).
-The natural fat/meat ratio of pork leg is 20/80 - which is the perfect balance for juicy ground pork.
+300g (10.6oz) of ground pork/mince made from the leg or thigh meat.
+The natural fat/meat ratio of pork leg and thigh is 20/80 - which is the perfect balance for juicy ground pork.
 Taken straight out of the freezer and placed in cold water they can be defrosted in less than 45 minutes.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
 Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.

 |Serves||Serves 1-2, depending on the recipe|

 Shipping & Handling